 Kirinyaga University has sourced funds to support a limited number of academically bright but needy students.
+We therefore invite applications for the 2026/2027 academic year bursary support.

 News & Events